webonise/Rails3-Notes/ssl.md

 	   * Common Name
 	   * Email Address

-##Organization Name and Organization unit name going to Appear on url [partially green
-ssl Header]
-##Common name is a name of the domain on which ssl certificate going to integrate
+**Organization Name and Organization unit name going to Appear on url [partially green ssl Header]** **Common name is a name of the domain on which ssl certificate going to integrate**

-Now you can submit this csr file to SSL Provider. and your ssl cretificate will be get issued after verification
+Now you can submit this csr file to SSL Provider. and your ssl certificate will be get issued after verification